Geometric Constraints on Quantum Gravity-Inspired Dispersion Relations: Geometric framework

 Physically acceptable propagation requires that the mass shell $\Gamma$ lies entirely in regions of $\mathcal S$ with $K<0$.
 This geometric criterion is not ad hoc: for linear wave equations, hyperbolicity of the principal part of the PDE is equivalent to existence of real characteristic cones, finite propagation speed, and well--posedness of the Cauchy problem \cite{CourantHilbert,Hormander}.
 The principal symbol coincides with the dispersion relation in momentum space; therefore, hyperbolicity of the PDE is geometrically equivalent to the saddle character ($K<0$) of the embedded off--shell dispersion surface near the mass shell.

 If $K(E,p)$ becomes positive, the surface develops an elliptic region: characteristic directions cease to exist and the evolution problem is ill--posed.
-The marginal case $K=0$ corresponds to flattening of the surface, typically signaling a degeneracy of the symbol or the birth of new local branches.
+The marginal case $K=0$ corresponds to flattening of the surface, typically signaling a degeneracy of the symbol or the birth of new local branches.\\ The conditions introduced above should therefore be regarded as formally well-defined features of the off--shell dispersion surface.
+Their role as viability criteria relies on the additional assumption that the relevant propagation properties of the underlying theory are faithfully encoded in the associated principal symbol.
+From this perspective, the present framework offers a coordinate--independent description of hyperbolicity and stability, although the final physical significance of these features may still depend on the specific dynamical realization of the MDR under consideration.

 \paragraph*{Thresholds as tangency of mass shells.} Beyond hyperbolicity, reaction thresholds appear naturally in this language as \emph{tangency conditions} between different embedded surfaces.
 Let

 denote the mass shells of species $A\to B+C$.
 At threshold, kinematics requires collinearity of momenta,